I'm looking for PB EG Flamingos to bloodswap! I can match anything up to 8th gen. Also willing to breed other things in exchange.

 Alright, this is kind of a long shot, but my absolute dream would be to find a double-Z coded CB Red Dorsal male.
 (Both "z"s at the beginning of the code, upper or lowercase.)

 PB EG Flamingos!
-I'm willing to bloodswap up to 7th gen.
+I'm willing and able to bloodswap up to 8th gen.

 Information about Flamingos:

-As of June 2017, I am able to breed purebred EG Flamingos of any generation up to 7th.
+As of April 2021, I am able to breed purebred EG Flamingos of any generation up to and including 8th gen.

 Most flamingos from my scroll are named in this format: